 The situation is real and precautions are necessary; however, to be alerted every time a new COVID-19 headline appears can do more harm than good.
 The intense amount of coverage can be suffocating and unhealthy.

 The looming possibilities of severe illness and death fuel our daily anxiety levels.
 This prolonged activation of the stress-response system (known as “fight or flight” mode) can have harmful effects on the body, including the immune system.
 It can also result in mental health concerns.

 Many people have been drawn towards impulsive reactions or fear-based decisions, which have adverse effects on certain high-risk populations like the autoimmune disease community.

-Recently, people with lupus, Sjogren’s, RA, and a few other related diseases have felt the effects of heightened coronavirus anxieties.
+People with lupus, Sjogren’s, RA, and a few other related diseases have felt the effects of heightened coronavirus anxieties.
 A drug many of them take every day to keep symptoms under control and prevent their health conditions from worsening, called Hydroxychloroquine, was being considered as a potential treatment for COVID-19.
 As a result, the drug was being stockpiled and its access restricted.
-It is not a proven treatment for the virus, yet the rush to find a cure promptly puts lives in peril.
+It is not a proven treatment for the virus, yet the rush to find a cure promptly put lives in peril.

 Many individuals, especially those with chronic illnesses, are also being denied routine procedures and treatments because of the focus on coronavirus.
 Fear-based responses to the virus can be just as concerning as the virus itself.

 All concerns and emotions are valid.
 Every day we wake up to infections spreading and a medical industry that still has more questions than answers.
 What can help, is focusing on what we do know.

 We know that many people with COVID-19 are admitted to hospitals and then subsequently able to return home.
 Even if you’re high-risk, falling ill does not mean it will be severe; you can catch COVID-19 and be ok.
 For every tragic story out there, there are many more that fill us with hope.